Travel Report Australia: from Brisbane to Cairns (June 2019)

 18.Day: Port Douglas – Low Isle Great Barrier Reef

 19.Day: Port Douglas > Cairns > Melbourne (Marriott)

 20.Day: Melbourne > Bangkok > Zurich > Nice > Munich

 What you should definitely think about when traveling from Brisbane to Cairns:

 Currency: AUD.
 Exact rates you can find under “Exchange Rate” on this page.
 For payments or cash withdrawals, you can use your credit card anywhere in the country, without any problems.
 For small amounts you should keep a little cash.
 We had planned 400 AUD for a week, which was more than enough.

 Vaccinations: Coming from Germany, no vaccinations are required.
 However, the standard vaccinations are recommended, see suggestions Foreign Office.

 Luggage: If you travel by car from Brisbane to Cairns, your car is the limit.
 If you want to go by plane see Australia I and II reports.

 Visa: As a German citizen you need a Visa (!), Which has to be applied for online in advance.

-Driver’s license: In addition to the European driver’s license, the international driver’s license is required for Australia.
-We were not asked about this at the car hire counter, but if you should be checked (for example by the police), it will apply.
+Driver’s license: If you want to rent a car to go from Brisbane to Cairns, the international driver’s license is required for Australia.
+We were not asked about it at the car hire counter, but if you should be checked (for example by the police), it will apply.